girder/girder/docs/index.rst

     Girder also includes everything needed for pluggable user management and authentication out of the box and adheres to best practices in web security.
-    The system can be configured to securely store credentials itself, or defer to third-party authentication services such as OAuth or LDAP.
+    The system can be configured to securely store credentials itself, or defer to third-party authentication services such as OAuth or LDAP/Active Directory.

 * **Authorization management**
     Girder supports a simple access control scheme that allows both user-based